Graphical combinatorics and a distributive law for modular operads: Modular operads with unit

-As a consequence of \cref{lem: elp presheaves}, the notation $ S_*$ and $ (S, \epsilon, o)$ will be used interchangeably to denote the same pointed graphical species.
-To reduce clutter, the category of elements of a pointed graphical species $S_*$ will be denoted by $\elpG[S_*] \defeq \ElP{S_*}{\fisinvp}$.
+By \cref{lem: elp presheaves}, a pointed graphical species $(S, \epsilon, o)$ may also be denoted by $ S_*$, and these forms will be used interchangeably.
+The category of elements of a pointed graphical species $S_*$ will be denoted by $\elpG[S_*] \defeq \ElP{S_*}{\fisinvp}$.